 - Conduct regular risk analyses

-- Preventive maintenance measures implement
+- Preventive maintenance measures implement innovative solutions

 - Offer training for employees